- Directed By: Marc Forster

 |Domestic Gross: $3,626,883||Overseas Gross: $4,715,249|

 David Benioff’s Stay spec script was in a bidding war amongst every studio back in 2001 and New Regency won the rights for $1.8 million, which was one of the biggest spec auction sales at the time.
 David Fincher was attached as director, but he eventually left the project and Marc Forster signed on in the Spring of 2003.
-New Regency financed Stay for $50 million and FOX distributed in most markets.
+The budget for Stay was $50 million and New Regency financed.
+FOX distributed in most markets.

 Production concluded in early 2004 and a release was originally planned for that year.
 Stay was delayed over a year, to keep it away from another film directed by Marc Forster, the acclaimed Finding Neverland (2004).
 That movie was supposed to be released in 2003, but was also delayed over a year due to a legal agreement to distance it from the 2003 Peter Pan movie.
 Because of the delay, Marc Forster took his time editing and had the sound mixed twice.
 Two years after beginning production, Stay was released on October 21, 2005.